christory644/tao-of-software-engineering/README.md

 ## 🧘‍♂️ License & Intent

-© 2025 Chris Story.
+© 2025 Christopher Story.
 All rights reserved.

 You are welcome to: